 However, when the East African nation enters the new year in a few months, it will technically be 2017, according to the Ethiopian calendar.
 And, while the rest of the world has already welcomed 2024, in this country, people are still in 2016.

-The answer lies in centuries-old traditions - and a strong sense of national identity.
+The answer lies in centuries-old traditions—and a strong sense of national identity.

 Unique "turn back time"

-In Ethiopia, the year of Jesus Christ's birth is recognized as seven or eight years later than the Gregorian, or "Western" calendar, introduced by Pope Gregory XIII in 1582.
+In Ethiopia, the year of Jesus Christ's birth is recognized as seven or eight years later than the Gregorian, or "Western," calendar introduced by Pope Gregory XIII in 1582.

-The Ethiopian New Year is celebrated in September, when the native Adey Abeba flower blooms.
+The Ethiopian New Year is celebrated in September, when the native flower Adey Abeba blooms.

-According to experts, the Roman Church adjusted its calculation in 500 AD, while the Ethiopian Orthodox Church chose to stick with the ancient date.
+According to experts, the Roman Catholic Church adjusted its calculation in 500 AD, while the Ethiopian Orthodox Church chose to stick with the ancient date.

 Although much of the rest of the world continues to use the Gregorian calendar, Ethiopia retains its own calendar.